What is the credit score needed to buy a car?

 If You Know Your Credit Score

-If your credit score is less than 625, we recommend that you apply for financing before shopping online for a used car.
-When people apply before they buy, they lock in low rates for 30 days.
+If your credit score is less than 625, we recommend that you request an auto loan before shopping online for a used car.
+Our network of dealers has the lending resources to help people in many challenging credit situations.